eclipse-jdtls/eclipse.jdt.ls/README.md

 and just instal Eclipse PDE from marketplace.

-2. Once installed use `File > Open Projects from File System...` and point it `java-language-server` and Eclipse should automatically detect the projects and import it properly.
+2. Once installed use `File > Open Projects from File System...` and point it `eclipse.jdt.ls` and Eclipse should automatically detect the projects and import it properly.

 3. If, after import, you see an error on `pom.xml` about Tycho, you can use Quick Fix